im-chandraprakash/msworld/README.md

 # Output
-Here is the Output of my project Posterz-Ecommerce website (:
+Here is the Output of my MsWorld(Educational) project (:
+This project is created by me and my classmate https://github.com/manav-gopal who is responsibel for creating the main page which is Content page of the user panel only.

 # Video
 https://res.cloudinary.com/dkp7kraja/video/upload/v1688895653/Video/new_msword_ht77ko.mp4